U.S. lifts laptop restriction for flights from Abu Dhabi

 Last week, the United States unveiled security measures for flights to the country designed to prevent the expansion of the ban to more countries that could cause major logistical problems and deter travel.

-DHS spokesman David Lapan said on Twitter on Sunday that Etihad Airways and Abu Dhabi International Airport "have implemented the required initial enhanced security measures."
+Other airports and airlines in the region, such as Emirates Airlines and Qatar Airlines, remain under the restrictions, he said.

+"We look forward to working with other airlines to ensure implementation of these critical measures as quickly as possible," said Lapan.

-Etihad Airways operates 45 flights a week between Abu Dhabi and the United States, the company said.
+Etihad operates 45 flights a week between Abu Dhabi and the United States, the company said.

-Dubai-based Emirates, the largest international airline by passenger traffic and a rival to Etihad, said in April it was cutting flights on five U.S. routes due to reduced demand, after a travel ban imposed by President Donald Trump and the laptop ban.
+Dubai-based Emirates, the largest international airline by passenger traffic and a rival to Etihad, said in April it was cutting flights on five U.S. routes because of reduced demand, after a travel ban imposed by President Donald Trump and the laptop ban.

-(Reporting by Yeganeh Torbati and David Shepardson in Washington and Alexander Cornwell in Dubai; Editing by Phil Berlowitz)
+(Reporting by Yeganeh Torbati, David Shepardson and Valerie Volcovici in Washington and Alexander Cornwell in Dubai; Editing by Phil Berlowitz and Peter Cooney)